transd-lang/transd/Specification/README.md

 ## 2. Structure of Transd program

 A Transd program on the top level consists of a set (a list, where the order of elements is insignificant) of compilation units.
-A Transd compilation unit is a set of unit members.
-This set is a comma separated list of unit member declarations.
+A Transd _compilation unit_ is a set of _unit members_: a comma separated list of unit _member declarations_.
 Each declaration is a colon separated name/value pair.
 The list is enclosed in curly braces and prepended with the unit header.

 ```
 program := compilation_unit ["," compilation_unit]+